kshabahang/BEAGLE/README.md

 More specifically, the code was used to construct vectors for the following paper...

+Osth, A. F., Heathcote, A., Mewhort, D. J. K., & Shabahang, K., (in review).
 Global semantic similarity effects in recognition memory: Insights from BEAGLE representations and the diffusion decision model
-Adam F Osth Andrew Heathcote Douglas Mewhort Kevin Shabahang

 ...